acerbilab/ibs/README.md

 ### License

-IBS is released under the terms of the [MIT License](https://github.com/lacerbi/ibs/blob/master/LICENSE.txt).
+The IBS code is released under the terms of the [MIT License](https://github.com/lacerbi/ibs/blob/master/LICENSE.txt).